nghiant3223/handbook/base/cn/osi/transport_layer.md

 ## Socket and Socket Pair

-A *socket* is the combination of IP address and port.
+A *socket* is one endpoint of a two-way communication link between two programs running on the network.
+A socket is bound to a port number so that the TCP layer can identify the application that data is destined to be sent to.
+A socket is the combination of IP address and port.
 The *socket pair* for a TCP connection is the four-tuple that defines the two endpoints of the connection: the local IP address, local port, foreign IP address, and foreign port.
 A socket pair uniquely identifies every TCP connection on a network.

 ## User Datagram Protocol - UDP